Default User Roles¶

 127.0.0.1IP address, or

-localhost, is device’s own IP address.
+localhost, is a device’s own IP address where it can access itself.
 You can use it in the browser on the device where Kolibri is running to make sure it is working correctly.

 - Aside from its own localhost address, a device running Kolibri also has an external IP address like

-10.*.*.*, under which it is recognized by other devices in the same local network.
+10.*.*.*, under which other devices in the same local network can connect with.
 That is the IP address that you need to use in the browsers on client devices (learner tablets or computers), to connect with Kolibri server.